TsekNet/website/blog/_posts/2020-08-19-psoneliners.md

 ## Conclusion

-Hopefully you've found some snippets in this post useful.
-For me, one-liners have been fun, interactive ways to play with PowerShell and test my knowledge, expectations, and push the language to it's limits.
+Hopefully, you've found some snippets in this post useful.
+For me, one-liners have been fun, interactive ways to play with PowerShell and test my knowledge, expectations, and push the language to its limits.

 Have a cool one-liner you'd like to add to this doc?
-Feel free to drop a comment or edit this page directly on github using the button below.
+Feel free to drop a comment or edit this page directly on GitHub using the button below.

 Want more one-liners?
 [Click
 here](https://parade.com/1040121/marynliles/one-liners/).